 - completing the on-boarding tasks in your Asana project (more information about Asana below), and

-- a kick-off call with your CL to test your understanding of the process and tackle outstanding questions.
+- a kick-off call with your CM to test your understanding of the process and tackle outstanding questions.

 To get a good view of what the remaining 4 steps of the Practice content creation process entail, go to this article.